Phileosopher/commonplace/hardship-death.md

 # How to handle death

+We don't like to think about death.
+It's a bit [discomforting](mind-feelings-fear.md) because we can't know anything for certain about what happens after it.
+It's inevitable, however, and we tend to tune it out to accomplish day-to-day tasks.

 ## Why think about death?

 Death is the inevitable reality for when one of our body parts breaks down without a suitable replacement.